-A page of data in the main memory can be compared to the data in buffer 1 or buffer 2.
-To initiate the operation for DataFlash standard page size, a 1-byte opcode, 60H for buffer 1 and 61H for buffer 2, must be clocked into the device, followed by three address bytes consisting of 1 don't care bit, 13-page address bits (PA12 - PA0) that specify the page in the main memory that is to be compared to the buffer, and 10 don't care bits.
-To start a main memory page to buffer compare for a binary page size, the opcode 60H for buffer 1 or 61H for buffer 2, must be clocked into the device followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory that is to be compared to the buffer, and 9 don't care bits.
-The $\overline{CS}$ pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
-On the low-to-high transition of the $\overline{CS}$ pin, the data bytes in the selected main memory page will be compared with the data bytes in buffer 1 or buffer 2.
-During this time (tCOMP), the status register and the RDY/BUSY pin will indicate that the part is busy.
-On completion of the compare operation, bit 6 of the status register is updated with the result of the compare.
+A page of data in main memory can be compared to the data in buffer 1 or buffer 2.
+To initiate the operation for standard DataFlash page size, a 1-byte opcode, 60H for buffer 1 and 61H for buffer 2, must be clocked into the device, followed by three address bytes consisting of two don't care bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory that is to be compared to the buffer, and 10 don't care bits.
+To start a main memory page to buffer compare for a binary page size, the opcode 60H for buffer 1 or 61H for buffer 2, must be clocked into the device followed by three address bytes consisting of three don't care bits, 12 page address bits (A20 - A9) that specify the page in the main memory that is to be compared to the buffer, and nine don't care bits.
+The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the address bytes from the input pin (SI).
+On the low-to-high transition of the \overline{CS} pin, the data bytes in the selected main memory page will be compared with the data bytes in buffer 1 or buffer 2.
+During this time (t{COMP}), the status register and the RDY/BUSY pin will indicate that the part is busy.
+On completion of the compare operation, bit six of the status register is updated with the result of the compare.